clavia96/Scripting_class/README.md

 Classified_LTRs.gff3                    LTRs domain annotation in 'gff3' format

 ```
+### Test-Files ###

+To test this script, user can use the test.nonLTR.fasta or the Arabidopsis genome.

+The test.nonLTR.fasta is a genome without LTR-RT while Arabidopsis thaliana genome contains LTR-RT

 ### Citations ###

 This Script is a combination of the following programs